The vision of the Neurogenetics Group is to improve the health of children and their families living with neurodevelopmental disabilities (NDD).

 Childhood disability prevention

-- IGOLD (International Genetics of Learning Disability) - Professor Schwartz, Greenwood Genetics Centre, South Carolina, USA; Dr Raymond, Cambridge, United Kingdom
+- IGOLD (International Genetics of Learning Disability) - Professor Schwartz, Greenwood Genetics Centre, South Carolina, USA; Dr Raymond, Cambridge, UK

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.